i2p/i2p.www/i2p2www/spec/proposals/160-udp-trackers.rst

 Extension bits or a version field are not included.
 Clients and trackers should not assume packets to be of a certain size.
 This way, additional fields can be added without breaking compatibility.

+The announce response is modified to include a count of peer hashes, so that the response may be easily extended with additional information.

+If blinded destination support is required, we can either add the blinded 35-byte address to the end of the announce request, or define a new blinded announce request message.
+The set of blinded 35-byte peer addresses could be added to the end of the announce reply.